Defaultplayer001/Deus-Ex-Universe-Community-Update-/[1.0] Deus Ex - Windows-Linux-macOS-Android/CommunityUpdateFileArchiveDXPC/Deus Ex Setup Creation/Setup EXE's/ReadMe.txt

 Edit4: 1003c is working without EITHER of the above limitations?
 Why on earth didn't I test it sooner, literally wrote "I haven't tested with 1003c." above.
 JFC.

+Edit5: However it doesn't work with postexecs?
+Ugh.

 All shortcut EXE's seem to be the same, kept for convienance.

 Can be used to create new setup files by modifying the manifest.ini